jwg4/decorating_and_overruling/00_introduction.md

  ...
 SyntaxError: invalid syntax

-Finally, is an expression evaluates to None, nothing is displayed.
+Finally, if an expression evaluates to None, nothing is displayed.
 >>> None

 You can check for None eg. by doing str().